New Tobacco Products:

 Recommendations for Executive Action

 Comments: On April 18, 2014, the Food and Drug Administration (FDA) took action and announced new performance measures for some of its new tobacco product submissions, including regular Substantial Equivalence (SE) submissions and Exemption from SE submissions, received in fiscal years 2015 through 2018.
-However, FDA had not yet developed performance measures for provisional SE submissions, the type of SE submissions that comprises the bulk of the new tobacco product received by FDA and that represent new tobacco products that may continue to be marketed unless and until FDA's Center for Tobacco Products finds that they are not substantially equivalent.
-In September 2015, FDA reported that the agency continues to take a phased approach to implementing performance measures and timeframes, stating that as the agency gains experience in implementing the first set of performance measures, it plans to identify and implement measures for review of provisional SE submissions.
+However, as of September, 2016, FDA has not developed performance measures for provisional SE submissions, the type of SE submissions that has comprised the bulk of the new tobacco product received by FDA and that represent new tobacco products that may continue to be marketed unless and until FDA's Center for Tobacco Products finds that they are not substantially equivalent.
+FDA reported that the agency continues to take a phased approach to implementing performance measures and time frames, stating that as the agency gains experience in implementing the first set of performance measures, it plans to identify and implement measures for review of provisional SE submissions.
 We are keeping this recommendation open until the agency establishes performance measures, including time frames for making final decisions, for provisional SE submissions.

 Recommendation: To improve CTP's ability to operate efficiently, achieve effective results, and plan appropriately, the Secretary of Health and Human Services should direct the Commissioner of FDA to establish performance measures that include time frames for making final decisions on SE submissions and Exemption from SE submissions.